ShMcK/coderoad-redux-js/tutorial/06/index.md

 Let's try refactoring our app to use `combineReducers`.

 + create a new `const reducers` and set it equal to "reducer".
 Pass "reducers" into your store for now, instead of "reducer".
 If this seems convoluted it is because we're trying not to break the app.
+Also comment out any `store.dispatch`'s until the change is complete.
 @test('06/01')
 @action(open('src/index.js'))
 @hint('First, try this: `const reducers = reducer;`')